 A co-occurring disorder, or comorbidity, is when an individual has two or more mental health issues that occur simultaneously or sequentially with one coming after the other.
 Comorbidity is more common than many believe.
 Not only does having more than one mental illness somewhat complicate matters, one problem can actually exacerbate or make the other worse and vice versa.
 However, this is not uncommon.

 NIDA also reports that having a mood disorder puts an individual at twice the risk of developing a drug use issue.
 The reverse is also true, individuals diagnosed with drug use issues are twice as likely to suffer from an underlying mental health disorder.

-When an individual has an alcohol or other drug problem it can often mask other mental health issues.
-For example, depression.
+When an individual has an alcohol or other drug problem it can often mask other psychiatric disorders.
+For example, major depressive disorder (MDD) or generalized anxiety disorder (GAD).
 Alcohol is a depressant and when a person is an alcoholic they may think they are sad because of the alcohol.
 However, this may not be the case.
 When a person is on drugs, their true emotions may also be masked by the effects of the drug.
-For these reasons, it can be difficult to determine when someone has both an alcohol use disorder (AUD) or substance use disorder (SUD) and another mental health problem.
+For these reasons, it can be difficult to determine when someone has both an alcohol use disorder (AUD) or substance use disorder (SUD) and another mental health condition.

 1. Some of the common risk factors for developing an alcohol or substance use issue are the same development of another mental illness.
 These include: